Foreign involvement in the Syrian civil war: Bandar bin Sultan

-Swiss weapon sales controversies
+Swiss weapon sales

-In July 2012, Switzerland ceased arms exports to the UAE after it emerged Swiss weapons were finding their way to opposition fighters.
-The Swiss decision came shortly after the UN human rights chief, Navi Pillay, called for an urgent stop to arms transfers to government and opposition forces so as to avoid "further militarisation" of the conflict.
-The director of the Saban Center for Middle East Policy had previously argued that, while "uncontrolled militarization will turn the Syrian uprising into a wider conflict that could draw in jihadis and other extremists from across the Muslim World", militarisation was inevitable, and so the US should help facilitate and guide it.
-Marc Lynch argued the opposite in February 2012, as the provision of weapons from Saudi Arabia and Qatar was being mooted: "It is unlikely that arms from the outside would come close to evening the balance of power, and would only invite escalations from Syrian regime forces".
+In July 2012, Switzerland ceased arms exports to the UAE Swiss weapons were reported to reach opposition fighters.
+The Swiss decision came shortly after UN human rights chief Navi Pillay called for an urgent stop to arms transfers to government and opposition forces so as to avoid "further militarisation".
+The director of the Saban Center for Middle East Policy had previously argued that, while "uncontrolled militarization will turn the Syrian uprising into a wider conflict that could draw in jihadis and other extremists from across the Muslim World", militarisation was inevitable, and so the US should facilitate and guide it.
+Marc Lynch argued the opposite in February 2012, as the provision of weapons from Saudi Arabia and Qatar was discussed: "It is unlikely that arms from the outside would come close to evening the balance of power, and would only invite escalations from Syrian regime forces".